vd2org/wultiplexor/README.md

 And now you can chat between two machines.

-## Forward a unix socket file
+## Usage: Forward unix socket file

-- On the one machine calling the server or acceptor
+- On one machine, called the server or acceptor:

 ```shell
 whannel wss://example.com/ sock-acceptor -s sEcReTkEy ./server sEcReTGaTeWaYnAmeE